ngs-docs/2022-GGG298/lab-7-slurm/README.md

 * `-c <number>` = request a certain number of CPUs

-Here, the `-c` flag is the same number you would use for `snakemake -j` to run many things in parallel; see [Automating your analyses with the snakemake workflow system] for the snakemake lesson.
+Here, the `-c` flag is the same number you would use for `snakemake -j` to run many things in parallel; see [the snakemake lesson](https://hackmd.io/DCtAjstXRUeUry-w0JUEqw?view).
 (We'll show you how to run snakemake inside of slurm below!)

 **If your prompt doesn't have `farm` in it** - that is, if you're logged into